The world is now in a precarious position because of Covid-19.

 • If the level is over a certain point, then the presence of the virus in that sample is certain.

-• The RT-PCR method, on average takes 2 hours this kind of covid test is the most accurate method for detecting the virus in the body.
-However, this method can not detect past infections.
+• The RT-PCR method takes, on average, 2 hours.
+This kind of HPV Swab test is the most accurate method for detecting the virus in the body.
+However, it can not detect past infections.